 Owners of National Register properties may be eligible for special historic preservation tax incentives.
-The Federal Investment Tax Credit Program authorizes a 20% investment tax credit coupled with accelerated depreciation for income-producing properties.
+The Federal Investment Tax Credit Program authorizes a 20 percent investment tax credit coupled with accelerated depreciation for income-producing properties.
 The SHPO is responsible for reviewing the eligibility of properties as well as rehabilitation plans to ensure their compliance with the Secretary of the Interior's Standards for Rehabilitation.
 Additionally, the State of Arizona maintains a property tax reduction program for non-income-producing properties listed on the National Register and a property tax incentive program for income-producing properties.
 This program is administered by the SHPO in conjunction with the county assessors.
 For information on the federal investment tax program, call Robert Frankeberger at (602) 542-6943.
 For information on our tax programs, call Eric Vondy at (602) 542-6998.

 As tangible links to its past, a community's historic buildings reflect the unique character of its neighborhoods, businesses, and gathering places.
 Various federal and state laws have been enacted to support the preservation of these places through tax reductions, grants, and other financial incentives.
 Arizona's historic property owners can benefit from these programs if their properties meet certain criteria.
 Preservation incentive programs are summarized below.

-The ITC program permits owners and some lessees of historic buildings to take a 20% income tax credit on the cost of rehabilitating such buildings for industrial, commercial, or rental purposes.
+The ITC program permits owners and some lessees of historic buildings to take a 20 percent income tax credit on the cost of rehabilitating such buildings for industrial, commercial, or rental purposes.
 This program also permits depreciation of such improvements over 27.5 years for a rental residential property and 31.5 years for commercial property.
 The rehabilitated building must be a certified historic structure that is subject to depreciation, and the rehabilitation must be certified as meeting The Secretary of the Interior's Standards for Rehabilitation, established by the National Park Service (NPS).

 The ITC program is governed by Section 43 of the Internal Revenue Code (26 U.S.C.
 47) and Section 170 (h) of the Internal Revenue Code of 1986 (26 U.S.C.
 170(h)).
 The Internal Revenue Service is responsible for all procedures, legal determinations, and rules and regulations governing the tax consequences of the ITC program.